Scalable event streaming and messaging platform for asynchronous communication and real-time data processing.

 Schema Evolution with Avro or Protocol Buffers

 Define schemas for all topics and use schema validation.
 Plan schema evolution from the start: use optional fields, avoid breaking changes, and version schemas for major changes.
-This prevents runtime errors from incompatible messages and documents the data structure for all teams.

 Choose Push vs. Pull Subscriptions Correctly

 Use push subscriptions for event-triggered Cloud Functions or webhooks with low to medium load.
 Pull subscriptions are suitable for batch processing, controlled parallelization, and backpressure handling.
-Pull enables more flexible error handling and is better suited for on-premises integration.
-Combine both types depending on the use case.

 Optimize Message Retention and Storage Costs